 Adult male with PKU.
 This patient was born before the advent of newborn screening.
 His diagnosis was not made until he was 23 years old.
 He has severe cognitive impairments.

 The recessive condition PKU was first described in 1934 by A. Fölling, based on his study of two siblings.
 This brother and sister showed mental retardation.
 They also had a characteristic musty odor to their urine, where Fölling discovered phenylpyruvic acid.
 A special diet low in phenylalanine, adopted in 1955, was the first effective therapy for this condition.
 Soon after that, a blood screening test was developed, and states began to adopt laws requiring newborn children to be tested before they were discharged from hospitals.
 Today, about 300 newborn children are diagnosed with PKU each year, and mental retardation is prevented by early implementation of a low-phenylalanine diet.
 As microarrays and other biochemical assays enter the field, designing better-tailored treatment regimens can benefit future patients.
 But few will probably be as directly treatable as this dietary approach to a comparatively simple metabolic disorder.

 As we learn more about individual metabolic disorders, the conditions that were once grouped together as examples of the same defect are often found to be functionally related but biochemically separable.
 After all, metabolism is a sequential process of reaction steps toward a shared outcome.
-But even when the underlying biochemistry is well-understood, the treatment regimen may ...
+But even when the underlying biochemistry is well-understood, the treatment regimen may not be ...